 In the future, next to Sam and Dean’s brawn and flannel, Henry (Gil McKinney) seems an arrogant, dapper warlock, but he backs it up by easily slipping both Sam and Dean with magic and trying to hotwire the Impala.

-Before Sam and Dean can waterboard him with holy water, the room begins to quake, announcing the arrival of Abbadon and pearls.
+Before Sam and Dean can waterboard answers out of him with holy water, the room begins to quake, announcing the arrival of Abbadon and pearls.
 When the demon-killing knife fails to work, Sam, Dean and Henry haul ass like Usain Bolt going for his 37th gold medal.
 Or me running to my favorite Mexican restaurant.